neilghosh/neilghosh.github.io/_posts/2023/2023-12-02-embeddings-prediction-using-vertext-ai-and-vector-database.md.md

             ''',
             image_id )
 ```
 This essentially takes an name of the image file as `image_id` and compares its own embeddings with embeddings of other images and returns the top 5 images (excluding the input image whose distance of course will be zero) whose distance is closer to the supplied image.
 In this example I wanted to find of there are similar images to tha photo of the plane and if you notice in the result, it returns 4 planes of which first two's distance is very less (because it was the same plane taken from different angle) and other two have higher distance.
 The last image is actually of a bird hence has a even higher distance.
-The results could have been more accurate i.e. distance of the same plane would have been i
+By doing the following  results could have been more accurate i.e. distance of the same plane would have been very small order as compared to a different plan or a bird for which distance was expected to be very high.

+- The dimention of the embedding could be increased
+- The input image
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODMwNzk3OSwtMTExMjg3MjY5NSwxOT
-kyNzQ5MDE3LDc2MTgxMDAwNF19
+eyJoaXN0b3J5IjpbODgwMTc2Njg5LC0xMTEyODcyNjk1LDE5OT
+I3NDkwMTcsNzYxODEwMDA0XX0=
 -->